reqT/reqT-lang/langSpec-GENERATED.md

 * Feature: yyy requires Feature: xxx
 * Feature: xxx has
   * Prio: 12
-  * Spec: An longer textual specification that is spanning several lines.
-An longer textual specification that is spanning several lines.
+  * Spec: A longer textual specification that is spanning several lines.
+A longer textual specification that is spanning several lines.
   * UseCase: zzz has
     * Prio: 23